6thfdwp/prober/prompts/housing/suburbstreet.md

 # STEPS

-- Extract these key info into a table for easier comparison of different houses, like features (bedrooms, baths, land size etc) and values, rental estimate etc
+- Extract these key info into a table for easier comparison of different houses, like features (bedrooms, baths, land size etc) and values, rental estimate, also bushfire, flood overlay etc

 - Could combine bedrooms, bath, garage into one item, e.g 4-2-2